 Illinois Geometry Lab hosts an open house with Four Color Theorem-related activities for K-12 students and community.

-- Math Meets Music: a special event with musical entertainment, an interesting program, food and beverages.
-Registration and fee required to attend.
+- 12:30-3 p.m., Math Meets Music: Hosted by LAS, this special event will include musical entertainment, an interesting program, food and beverages.
+Registration and fee required to attend this event.

 - 7:30 pm, Music Building Auditorium

-The featured instrument of the evening will be the Haken Continuum, invented by Wolfgang Haken’s son and UI Electrical and Computer Engineering faculty member Lippold.
-Continuum will be played by internationally renowned musician Rob Schwimmer, traveling from New York City for this event.
-Mr. Schwimmer will be joined by UI faculty musicians Larry Gray (bass), William Moersch (percussion), Rudolf Haken (electric viola), and pianist Whitney Ash.
-Program will include classical, jazz, blues, and rock genres (the synesthetic 4 colors) as well as original compositions and improvisations - a "Portrait in Four Colors" (with a nod to Charles Mingus' jazz classic Self Portrait in Three Colors).
+The featured instrument of the evening will be the Haken Continuum, invented by Wolfgang Haken’s son and UI Electrical and Computer Engineering faculty member Lippold Haken.
+The Continuum will be played by internationally renowned musician Rob Schwimmer, traveling from New York City for this event.
+Mr. Schwimmer will be joined by UI faculty musicians Larry Gray (bass), William Moersch (percussion), Rudolf Haken (electric viola), and pianist Whitney Ashe.
+Other performers include dancers: Connor Jones, Monica Wilner and Jessica Badofsky; and Beatboxer: Shubhang Goswami.
+The Program will include classical, jazz, blues, and rock genres (the synesthetic 4 colors) as well as original compositions and improvisations - a "Portrait in Four Colors" (with a nod to Charles Mingus' jazz classic Self Portrait in Three Colors).